Dormie-app/Dormie/README.md

 ### App Evaluation
 - **Category:** Social / Utility
 - **Mobile:** Initially, functionality would be limited to mobile devices.
-However, functionality could be expanded to other devices.
+However, application could be expanded to other devices in future updates.
 - **Story:** Helps Penn State freshmen find dormmates.
 - **Market:** Intended for college students.
 - **Scope:** Upon first signing up, users fill out their preferences regarding potential dormmates, they will then be able to connect with other people looking for dormmates.